myhrisphere/python-intro/README.md

 Repository for basic Python tasks for university subject "Advanced Coding".

 ## Task 1
-Introduction and workflow - using Python documentation (publishing on GitHub)
+Introduction and workflow - using Python documentation (publishing on GitHub).
 ## Task 2
-Testing Test-Driven Development (TDD) applications
+Testing Test-Driven Development (TDD) applications.
 ## Task 3
 Creating your own programming library in Python.
 ## Task 4